 The last line on the payslip is the net salary, directly accrued to the employee, with all deductions made.

 The Role of Collective Agreements in Wage Management

-In order to regulate work regulations and the relationship between employers and employees, collective labor agreements are applied.
-They are drawn up between employers and workers' associations in order to specify :
+To regulate work regulations and the relationship between employers and employees, collective labor agreements are applied.
+They are drawn up between employers and workers' associations to specify :

 Declaration of wages